The WHY Behind Effective Sales Coaching & Why Managers Don't Do It

-Sales coaching empowers sales reps to improve selling skills and close more business.
-In a recent study we conducted with Selling Power, Sales Management Research Report: 5 Hallmarks of High-Impact Sales Organizations, we found that managers at high-impact sales organizations (defined as organizations where more than 75% of the sales reps achieve quota) are more proficient at sales coaching and spend more time coaching their teams than managers at average (25% - 75% of reps achieve quota) and low performing (less than 25% or reps achieve quota) sales organizations.
+Sales coaching empowers sales reps to improve their selling skills and close more business.
+In a study we conducted with Selling Power, Sales Management Research Report: 5 Hallmarks of High-Impact Sales Organizations, we found that managers at high-impact sales organizations (defined as organizations where more than 75% of the sales reps achieve quota) are more proficient at sales coaching and spend more time coaching their teams than managers at average (25% - 75% of reps achieve quota) and low performing (less than 25% or reps achieve quota) sales organizations.

 #1: “Don’t Understand the Benefits of Sales Coaching”

 As a starting point, let’s define sales coaching clearly.

-Based on this definition, it’s pretty straightforward why reps benefit from sales coaching.
+This skill focuses on helping reps develop the skills, knowledge, and use of strategies that improve sales results.
+Based on this definition, it’s pretty straightforward why reps benefit from this method.
 Those who get it have better selling skills and strong industry and product knowledge.
 They also know how to think about sales opportunities strategically to generate higher, more profitable sales.

 #2: “Don’t Feel They Have Enough Time”

 While coaching will require more of the sales manager’s time in the short term, it ultimately leads to a more productive, empowered, and motivated sales team.
 In turn, that frees up the sales manager’s time.

-Response #3: “Hurting Sales Rep’s Confidence”
+#3: “Hurting Sales Rep’s Confidence”

-Response #4: “Don’t Know How to Coach”
+#4: “Don’t Know How to Coach”